manuelaguadomtz/pyeer/README.rst

 Genuine match scores are obtained by matching feature sets of the same class (same person) while impostor matching scores are obtained by matching feature sets of different classes (different persons).
 Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system scores provided.
-The program follows the guidelines established by ISO/IEC 19795-2 (2007).
+All computations are made following the guidelines established in ISO/IEC 19795-2 (2007).

 Installing
 ----------